Web Analytics

 }

-lea - Load effective address
+lea - Load Effective Address

-The format of lea is:
+The encoding format for lea is:

 static inline void lea(uint16_t i) {

-reg[DR(i)] =reg[RPC] + POFF9(i);
+reg[DR(i)] = reg[RPC] + POFF9(i);

 uf(DR(i));